izakfr/horaedb-docs/content/en/docs/user-guide/sql/engine_options.md

 weight: 60
 ---

-Options below can be used when create table for analytic engine
+Options below can be used when creating a table for with `Analytic` engine type

 - `enable_ttl`, `bool`.
-When enable TTL on a table, rows older than `ttl` will be deleted and can't be querid, default `true`
+When you enable TTL on a table, rows older than `ttl` will be deleted and can't be queried, default `true`
 - `ttl`, `duration`, lifetime of a row, only used when `enable_ttl` is `true`. default `7d`.
 - `storage_format`, `string`.
 The underlying column's format.
-Availiable values:
+Available values:

   - `columnar`, default
   - `hybrid`, Note: This feature is still in development, and it may change in the future.